Slava12233/MonteCarloRisk/docs/index.md

 ### Specialized Guides

-- **[DIRECT_DEPLOY.md](DIRECT_DEPLOY.md)**: Focused guide on using the streamlined direct_deploy.py script for quick and reliable deployment to Vertex AI Agent Engine.

-- **[AGENT_ENGINE_DEPLOYMENT.md](AGENT_ENGINE_DEPLOYMENT.md)**: Detailed guide for deploying agents to Google Cloud's Vertex AI Agent Engine, including prerequisites, deployment infrastructure, process, monitoring, troubleshooting, and best practices.
+- **[DEPLOYMENT_GUIDE.md](../DEPLOYMENT_GUIDE.md)**: Unified guide for deploying agents to Vertex AI Agent Engine, covering SDK-based management and direct deployment.

 - **[PYDANTIC_USAGE.md](PYDANTIC_USAGE.md)**: Guidelines for using Pydantic in agent classes, explaining the hybrid approach adopted in this project.